cyclejs/old-website/_posts/2015-01-28-basic-examples.md

 Cycle *Web* is a package containing two drivers and some helpers to use those libraries.
 A DOM Driver is created with `makeDOMDriver()` and an HTML Driver (for server-side rendering) is created with `makeHTMLDriver()`. `CycleWeb` also includes `h()` and `svg()`, these are functions that output [`virtual-dom`](https://github.com/Matt-Esch/virtual-dom) virtual elements, usually called *VTree*.

 Our `main()` for now does nothing.
 It takes driver `responses` and outputs driver `requests`.
 To make something appear on the screen, we need to output an Observable of VTree in `requests.DOM`.
 The name `DOM` in `requests` must match the name we gave in the drivers object given to `Cycle.run()`.
-This is how Cycle.js knows which drivers to match with witch request Observables.
+This is how Cycle.js knows which drivers to match with which request Observables.
 This is also true for responses: we listen to DOM events by using `responses.DOM`.

 {% highlight js %}
 import Cycle from '@cycle/core';